 As well the Fiordland area offers excellent Hiking, the impenetrable rainforests of Fiordland National Park are legendary – but many famous West Coast attractions are quite easily accessed – including stunning lakes and ancient glaciers such as Fox Glacier or Franz Joseph Glacier.

-A guided glacier walk or scenic, flight over the glaciers is highly recommended.
+A guided glacier walk or a scenic flight over the glaciers is highly recommended.

 Plus you will also glimpse the occasional paddock of sheep – all of these South Island adventures will fill your mind and camera memory card to overflowing.

-Lord of the Rings fans will adore the opportunity to take in the stunning sights as seen in the trilogy, there are many local tours throughout New Zealand that visit the “Lord Of The Rings” sets or natural backdrops.
+Lord of the Rings fans will adore the opportunity to take in the stunning sights as seen in the trilogy, there are many local Hobbit Tours throughout New Zealand that visit the “Lord Of The Rings” sets or natural backdrops.

-For some backpackers hitchhiking may be a good option when travelling New Zealand both for reducing travel costs as well as a great way to meet local people
+For some, Hitchhiking may be a good option when backpacking New Zealand both for reducing travel costs as well as a great way to meet local people.